 A filing to increase the limits of liability was made September 30 and a public hearing was held October 30, 2013.
-The Texas Department of Insurance denied the request to increase the maximum liability limits.
-The Commissioner's Order cited the cumulative increases in TWIA limits since January 1, 2005 in concluding that the filed increases in limits were not necessary at this time.
+The Texas Department of Insurance denied the request to increase the maximum liability limits, citing the cumulative increases in TWIA limits since January 1,

+2005 in concluding that the filed increases in limits were not necessary at the time.
+Current limits will continue and be applicable to all policies issued in 2014.